 Making a major change to your home can be exciting and rewarding.
 It can also seem overwhelming.
 There are many ways to approach a remodeling project.
 Some of the most common are DIY or hiring a handyman, jack of all trades, or general contractor.
 For larger, more complex projects there are two options – hire an architect and/or designer and then a general contractor or hire a Design-Build remodeling firm.

-Over 27 years ago when George created The Cleary Company, he used the general contractor model working with different architects and designers over the years to create some amazing projects.
+In 1994 when George created The Cleary Company, he used the general contractor model working with different architects and designers over the years to create some amazing projects.
 After 15 years, he realized to best serve his clients it was time to add design to the company’s services.
 So, in 2009 George hired his first full-time designer, Laura Watson!
 Read more about our Design-Build process on our blog.